bojigu/thoipapy/README.md

  - improving the readme and documentation

 Programmer contributions are very welcome:
  - adapting THOIPApy for more diverse input files and datatypes.
-Currently accepted are A) excel, B) BMG FluoStar, and C) Molecular Devices SoftMax(VersaMax) files.
+Currently accepted are only excel.
  - adding your own desired features
  - improving code, or fixing known issues.

 # License#
-THOIPApy is free software distributed under the GNU General Public License version 3.
+THOIPApy is free software distributed under the MIT License.

 # Citation#
 Currently there in no scientific article associated with this module.
 If you use THOIPApy in your research, please cite as follows: